top of page

 Art marketing is the process of promoting and selling art.
 It involves multiple steps, from identifying the target audience and positioning the artwork, to developing sales strategies and executing promotional campaigns.

 Marketing not only sells the art but also helps in building an artist’s reputation.
 It creates a bridge between the artist and the audience, enabling the artist to reach a wider viewership and establish a market presence.
 This process, however, requires a careful balancing act, ensuring that the marketing efforts do not overshadow the art itself.
+This is where many artists fail.

 While marketing is essential, it's important to remember that it is the servant and not the master of art.
 Its primary function is to facilitate the sale and exposure of art, without diluting its essence.
-When done right, art marketing can elevate an artwork’s reach and impact, while preserving its authenticity.

 Art and art marketing share a symbiotic relationship.
 Art needs marketing to reach its audience, and marketing needs art to have something of value to promote.